dung-vo01/bilance/README.md

 - Per-expense split ratios, independent of a group's default ratio
 - Settlement view - who owes who, and by how much
 - Global and per-group expense categories
+- Contacts/friends system - send, accept, or decline friend requests; only contacts (or people you already share a group with) can be invited to a group.
+A dedicated Friends page lists your contacts (with each other's email/phone visible, and a jump link to any shared groups), plus incoming and outgoing pending requests with cancel/unfriend controls
-- Notifications for invitations and membership changes, with email notifications for group invitations
+- Notifications for invitations, membership changes, and friend requests, with email notifications for group invitations and incoming friend requests

 ## Tech stack